Castor (star)

 Castor is the second-brightest object in the zodiac constellation of Gemini.
 It has the Bayer designation α Geminorum, which is Latinised to Alpha Geminorum and abbreviated Alpha Gem or α Gem.
-With an apparent visual magnitude of 1.93, it is one of the brightest stars in the night sky.
+With an apparent visual magnitude of 1.58, it is one of the brightest stars in the night sky.
 Castor appears singular to the naked eye, but it is actually a sextuple star system organized into three binary pairs.
-Although it is the 'α' (alpha) member of the constellation, it is fainter than 'β' (beta) Geminorum, Pollux.
+Although it is the 'α' (alpha) member of the constellation, it is half a magnitude fainter than 'β' (beta) Geminorum, Pollux.